 WEEDING OR WITHDRAWAL OF MATERIALS

 The withdrawal of materials, also called weeding of the collection, is an ongoing process directly related to collection development.
 Materials that are worn, damaged, outdated, duplicated, no longer accurate, and no longer used may be removed from the collection.
-The professional staff of the library, under the general direction and supervision of the Library Director and the Collection Management Librarian, will be responsible for the weeding of the collection.
+Library staff, under the general direction and supervision of the Library Director will be responsible for the weeding of the collection.

 The Library Board recognizes that full, confidential, and unrestricted access to information is essential for patrons to exercise their rights as citizens.
 The Board believes that reading, listening, and viewing are individual, private matters.
 While anyone is free to select or reject materials for themselves or their own minor children, the freedom of others to read or inquire cannot be restricted.
 The Library does not stand in loco parentis.
 Parents and guardians, not the Library, have the responsibility to guide and direct the reading, listening, and viewing choices of their own minor children.
 Selection of adult collection materials should not be inhibited by the possibility that minors may utilize the items.
 The library collection will be organized and maintained to facilitate access.
 No materials will be labeled, restricted, sequestered, or altered because of any controversy about the author, subject matter, or intended potential audience.